HIGH SCHOOL INFORMATION

 Fremont students are expected to complete the following requirements:

-CLICK ON THE HEADINGS BELOW FOR MORE INFO!
+CLICK ON THE HEADINGS BELOW!

 Note: Your course placement is determined by the following factors: